thematters/graphs/README.md

-# The Graph subgraphs of Matters
+# The Graph subgraphs of Matters Lab

 We use [The Graph](https://thegraph.com/) to index [contract](https://github.com/thematters/contracts) data, for better query performance.
 And it's a [GraphQL](https://graphql.org/) API, more flexible than RESTful API.